Lumi vs accessiBe

 Understanding the fundamental architectural differences.

-| Category | Lumi (Shopify-native remediation) | accessiBe accessWidget (overlay/widget) |
+| Category | Lumi (updates saved to Shopify) | accessiBe accessWidget (overlay/widget) |

 |---|---|---|